AdaCore/gnatstudio/docs/users_guide/vcs.rst

   .. _Commit:

-  Submits the changes made to the file to the repository and queries the status for the file once the change is made.
+  Submits the changes made to the file to the repository and queries the file's status file once the change is made.

-  You can tell GPS to check the file before the actual commit occurs by specifying a `File checker` in the `VCS` tab of the project properties dialog.
-This `File checker` is a script or executable taking an absolute file name as argument and displaying any error message on the standard output.
-The VCS commit operation will occur only if nothing was written on the standard output.
-You can also check the change-log of a file before commit by specifying a `Log checker` in the project properties dialog.
-This works on change-log files the same way as the `File checker` works on source files.
+  Tell GPS to check the file before the actual commit occurs by specifying a :guilabel:`File checker` in the :guilabel:`VCS` tab of the project properties dialog.
+This :guilabel:`File checker` is a script or executable that takes an absolute file name as argument and displays any error message on its standard output.
+The VCS commit operation occurs only if nothing was written to the standard output.
+You can also check the changelog of a file before commit by specifying a :guilabel:`Log checker` in the project properties dialog.
+This works on changelog files in the same way as the :guilabel:`File checker` works on source files.

 *Open*
   .. _Open: